mycoleb/GenotypePhenotype/README.md

 # Spatial Gene Expression and Disease Susceptibility Analysis

+## There are issues involving the API and other things out of my control (12/25/2024).
+I'll have to come back to this
 ## Project Overview
 This project analyzes the relationship between spatial patterns of gene expression and disease susceptibility in the brain using Allen Brain Atlas data.